MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-8-Department-Veterans-Affairs/subchapter-H-Clauses-Forms/part-852-Solicitation-Provisions-Contract-Clauses/subpart-852.2-Text-Provisions-Clauses/section-852.246-75.md

 As prescribed in 846.702-70(e), insert the following clause:

-Warranty of Construction - Guarantee Period Services (Oct 2018)
+Warranty of Construction - Guarantee Period Services (OCT 2018)

 The clause 52.246-21, Warranty of Construction, is supplemented as follows: